ShreyashkumarDube/Smart_Attendance_System/README.md

-# Smart Attendance System using Face Detection with Open CV

-### Software Engineering mini project

-## Libraries Used:
-○ Numpy - could be a library for Python, adding support for multi-dimensional arrays and matrices, in conjunction with an enormous assortment of high-level mathematical functions to operate on these arrays. \
-○ Pandas - is a fast, powerful, flexible, and easy to use open-source data analysis and manipulation tool, built on top of the Python programming language. \
-○ Haar Cascade - is a machine learning object detection algorithm used to identify objects in an image or video and based on the concept of features proposed by Paul Viola and Michael Jones in their paper "Rapid Object Detection using a Boosted Cascade of Simple Features" in 2001. \
-○ Face_Recognition - Recognize and manipulate faces from Python or the command line with the world’s simplest face recognition library. \
-○ OpenCV - a library of programming functions primarily geared toward real-time computer vision.

-## Instructions to run:
-1. First download or clone the project
-2. Import the project to your favourit IDE
-3. Create a python enviroment
-4. Install all the packages
-5. Run the project using the command line or your IDE Run Button

-## Run:
-1. python -m venv env
-2. .\env\Scripts\activate
-3. Install below libraries:
-- pip install opencv-contrib-python
-- pip install numpy
-- pip install pandas
-- pip install Pillow
-- pip install pytest-shutil
-- pip install python-csv
-4. py main.py
+# 🎯 Smart Attendance System using Face Detection with OpenCV
+### 👨‍💻 Software Engineering Mini Project

+---

+## 📚 Libraries Used:

+- **NumPy** – Powerful Python library for numerical computing, offering support for multi-dimensional arrays and a wide range of mathematical operations.
+- **Pandas** – A fast, flexible, and expressive tool for data manipulation and analysis built on top of Python.
+- **Haar Cascade Classifier** – A machine learning object detection algorithm used to identify faces in images and videos.
+Based on the work of Paul Viola and Michael Jones (2001).
+- **face_recognition** – The world’s simplest library for face recognition in Python, allowing easy face detection and manipulation.
+- **OpenCV** – A highly optimized open-source library for real-time computer vision and image processing.

+---

+## 🚀 How to Run the Project:

+### 🔧 Prerequisites:
+1. Python 3.x installed
+2. A code editor or IDE (e.g., VS Code, PyCharm)

+---

+### 🛠️ Setup Instructions:
+1. Clone or download the project from this repository.
+2. Open the project in your preferred IDE.
+3. Create and activate a Python virtual environment:
+    ```bash
+    python -m venv venv
+    source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+    ```
+4. Install all required libraries:
+    ```bash
+    pip install -r requirements.txt
+    ```

+---

+### ▶️ Run the Application:
+1. Open your terminal in the project directory.
+2. Install **Streamlit** (if not already installed):
+    ```bash
+    pip install streamlit
+    ```
+3. Launch the app:
+    ```bash
+    streamlit run app.py
+    ```
+    ✅ **This will automatically open a new tab in your default web browser where the application UI will start running.**

+---

+## 🧠 Project Highlights:
+- Real-time face detection using webcam
+- Automatic attendance marking based on face recognition
+- Easy-to-use and lightweight interface
+- Scalable to multiple users/classes

+---

+## 📌 Note:
+Ensure your webcam is enabled and working before running the application.

+---